sal-pal/Cracking-The-Coding-Interview/Data-Structures/binary-tree/binary-tree.md

 - All nodes that have empty subtrees are called "leaf nodes" while all others are "internal" nodes.

 ## Traversal Algorithms
-### Intro
 - Traversal is a process of visiting all nodes in a tree.
 - Since nodes cannot be randomly accessed, the traversal process must always begin at the root node.
 - There are three ways to traverse a tree: in-order, pre-order, and post-order.

-### In-Order Traversal
-- First you visit the left subtree, then the root, then lastly the right subtree.

 ## Study Questions
 1. What is the anatomy of a node in a binary tree?